2020 Certificate Training in Restorative Practices

 Costs are listed below.
 If you need financial assistence to attend, we do have limited scholarship funding available – please email info@YRPofRI.org to explain your situation.
 If you can pay more, you’ll be helping us fund scholarships for those who need them.

 - Initial Tools Overview only: $150.
 A deep introduction to Restorative Justice Practices.

 - Basic Tools Certificate: $350.
 This requires attending the Overview plus two more practice/booster sessions.

 - Certificate of Initial Mastery: $450.
 Requires four sessions in addition to the Overview.

 Click here for information on Group Rates available for participants doing the Initial Mastery certification.

 If you’ve already done some training with us, you can register for additional sessions here.

 CEU credit is available for teachers and social workers.
 And we now also offer business training!
 The Overview and Certificate programs are designed both for Youth Restoration Project and Restorative Workplace participants.

-Our current Practice / Booster offerings:
+Our current Practice / Booster training topics:

 We also do these trainings at schools and organizations around Rhode Island, and some are open to outside participants.
 If you’d like to offer this training at your own location and have 12 or more participants, please email us at info@YRPofRI.org to discuss timing and cost.